Mots94/Election_Analysis/README.md

 In order to get this number, a total votes variable was initialized at zero using `total_votes = 0`.
 Since each row represents a single vote, we could simply loop through all rows and add one vote to `total_votes` for each row.
 However, this data file included headers, so to get an accurate count of votes the code `headers = next()` was used to skip the first row of header information.
 Looping through all rows with a for loop, the code `total_votes += 1` was used to add 1 for each row in our data file.
 This `total_votes` variable was used later on to display the number of total votes in a print() statement.

 * Jefferson county had 38,855 (10.51%) votes, Denver county had 306,055 (82.78%) votes, and Arapahoe county had 24,801 (6.71%) votes in this election.
 This data was also gathered utilizing a for loop.
 A county names list and county votes dictionary was created to associate each county with its voter turnout.
-The list created to hold each county name was created using `all_counties = []`.
-The dictionary was created using the code `county_votes = {}`.
+The list created to hold each county name was initialized using `all_counties = []`.
+The dictionary was initialized using the code `county_votes = {}`.
 The variable, `counties = row[1]`, was also created to refence the column where our county names were located.
 Finally, a for loop and conditional statement were used to add data to the `all_counties` list, and associate that list with the `county_votes` dictionary to get the total number of votes for each county.
 ```
 for row in file_reader: